jesims/backpack/CONTRIBUTING.md

 * MINOR version when you add functionality in a backwards-compatible manner, and
 * PATCH version when you make backwards-compatible bug fixes.

 Active branches will automatically be suffixed with `-SNAPSHOT` and deployed to Clojars.
-When starting a change, please bump the [](VERSION) as applicable.
+When starting a change, please bump the [VERSION](VERSION) as applicable.